 She’s not kidding, either.
 I quickly realized that confrontation was unavoidable in this situation.
 No matter how hard I tried, I was spotted, and a swarm of angry dogs ready to break my neck and mercenaries loaded with weapons would rain down on me.
 I’ll be honest.
 It was downright infuriating.

 Each time Ellie dies, you land right back where you last successfully evaded an enemy.
 Sometimes, this isn’t ideal as it can put you right back into a confrontation.
 Enemy A.I. are mostly predictable but occasionally they’ll throw you for a loop and pop up somewhere else, so any plan you may have conjured up is now void and it’s back to square one.

 Prior to playing The Last of Us Part 2 demo, Neil Druckman gave a speech, ending it with a tip that ultimately got me through what seemed to be an impossible situation.
 Sometimes the best course of action is to just run.

 And run I did.
 Past vicious killer dogs growling in my ears and bullets that pelted Ellie from behind.
 The entire neighborhood was up in arms trying to track her down.
 With a couple of dozen attempts already behind me, I was determined not to let Ellie die this time.
 So I kept running until, well, I was finally caught.
 But I won’t spoil how the demo ended here.

 What I’ve experienced of The Last of Us Part 2 feels like a work of passion.
 Every detail feels poured over with the utmost care, from the seemingly real characters and environments to the incredibly smart enemies and fine-tuned gameplay.
-The Last of Us Part 2 feels worth the six-year wait and I’m eager to see more when it finally arrives on February 21, 2020.
+The Last of Us Part 2 feels worth the six-year wait and I’m eager to see more when it finally arrives in May of 2020.